Jean-Claude Borelly: Early years

 At the age of fourteen he had trumpet lessons at the school of music in Paris.
 When he was eighteen, Borelly wanted to share his passion so he started teaching the trumpet to the beginners at the school of music.

 During the 1970s, Borelly became fanatical about rhythm and blues.
 He was so fond of it that he did not hesitate to give up his classical studies and start playing in bands.

 Dolannes Melodie

 1975 was a turning point in Borelly's life.
 The recording of "Dolannes Melodie" (title theme of the film Un linceul n'a pas de poches) was about to change his future.
-This record quickly went to first place in the charts of most European countries, first in France, Switzerland, Belgium and then Germany, Austria, and the Netherlands; outside of Europe, it also topped the charts in Mexico and later in Japan.
+This record quickly went to the Top 10 in the charts of most European countries, first in France, Switzerland, Belgium and then Germany, Austria, and the Netherlands; outside of Europe, it topped the charts in Mexico and was also successful in Japan, and reached #13 in Canada.
 It sold over one million copies, and was awarded a gold disc.

 With "Dolannes Melodie", Borelly managed to introduce his own modern trumpet style.
 Together with Paul de Senneville and Olivier Toussaint (his composers/producers), he has developed a melodious and romantic style of music.